pedrocoquito/boardgamegeek-data-pipeline/README.md

 | `Domains`                                              | Domains or categories that the game belongs to                                                    | String           |

 - The file is stored in the `data/raw/` folder with the name `BGG_Data_Set.csv`.
+- The script `processDataset.py`, located in the `scripts/` folder, was used to consider only games published between the years 2001 and 2021.
+The file `dataset.csv` in the `data/processed/` folder was created with this script.

 ## Data Model Choice
 The star schema was used, where we have a fact table and dimension tables.